The Stunning Transformation Of Amy Schumer

 Being a successful comedian with her own show, Schumer had to give up possible life paths in order to have the career she did.
 While the world more often sees the joking and laughing side of Schumer, she has her moments of quiet and reflection.

 In 2013, the star spoke with The New York Times and was very candid about the life she has and the one she doesn't (but sometimes wishes she did).
 Speaking about her work and its importance in her life, Schumer shared, "I want it to be great.
-At the end of week, when everyone hangs out with their husband or loved ones, I get on a plane and do morning radio."
+At the end of the week, when everyone hangs out with their husband or loved ones, I get on a plane and do morning radio."

 She has, in the past, thought about a different version of her life.
-During the interview she shared, "Sometimes, I just want to move to a small town and have a family."
+During the interview, she shared, "Sometimes, I just want to move to a small town and have a family."

 Pressures from Hollywood made her lose weight